Bring Penetration Testing Data into Tenable Exposure Management

 Static Findings in a Dynamic Environment

-Penetration testing is a critical reality check for your security strategy, simulating real-world attacks to find logical flaws and complex exploit chains that automated scanners might miss.
-However, when pen test findings remain trapped in static PDF reports or spreadsheets, they lose their urgency and context, becoming a point-in-time snapshot rather than a driver of continuous security.
+Penetration testing simulates real-world attacks to identify logical flaws and complex exploit chains.
+Automated scanners often miss these vulnerabilities.
+However, findings in static PDF reports or spreadsheets lose urgency and context.
+These point-in-time snapshots do not drive continuous security.

 The Solution